SwissArmyBud/goop/README.md

 // GOLANG
 func (){ fmt.Println("Hello World!"); }();
 func (val int) int { return 2 * val; }();

 // GOOP
 ::(){ fmt.Println("Hello World!"); }();
 int ::(val int){ return 2 * val; }();
 ```
 #### Member Functions
 Goop can cut down on boilerplate for standard functions, but the real power is when writing member functions.
 Class member pointers are automatically injected as `this` and function bodies can then be written as if in C++.
-Golang code from [here](https://tour.golang.org/methods/4).

 **Member Function**
 ```